Frequently Asked Questions

 Will I get sea sick?

-Nobody has even been seasick on Wahinemoe because she is a catamaran and very stable, our top speed is only 8 knots (15kmh).
+Nobody has ever been seasick on Wahinemoe because she is a catamaran and very stable, our top speed is only 8 knots (15kmh).
 We stay within the Whaingaroa harbour where the waves don't get big

 What payment options are available on the boat?